Divorce Solutions for Families in Spokane

 - Request a report from the counseling professional

-If these interventions are unsuccessful in getting the spouses to agree one way or the other, the court will grant the divorce after 60 days.
+If these interventions are unsuccessful in getting the spouses to agree on one way or the other, the court will grant the divorce after 60 days.
 However, if the counseling services work to reconcile the couple, then the court will dismiss the divorce case.

 A couple of other things to keep in mind regarding Washington’s divorce laws include:

-- Residency requirement – Washington requires that one of the spouses is a state resident.
+- Residency requirement – Washington requires that one of the spouses be a state resident.
 There is no length of time that the spouse needs to be a resident, but the spouse must plan on staying in Washington after the divorce.

 - Waiting period – Washington also requires a 90-day waiting period before the judge will hear the divorce case.
 This gives enough time for 1) the spouses to reconcile, or 2) the spouses to work out the details of the divorce agreement.

 No matter your family’s situation, the Law Office of Benjamin D. Platt stands ready to help.
-We offer personalized legal service to help you make the right decision for your needs.
+We offer personalized legal services to help you make the right decision for your needs.
 You do not have to figure out all the answers on your own — call us today and begin working on a legal strategy that helps you protect the interests of you and your family.
 We are conveniently located in Spokane, and our office has free parking.